Mumia Abu-Jamal Granted Right Of Appeal After Decades In Prison

 'An eye for an eye'

-But the family of officer Faulkner, the slain officer, sees that outcome as a nightmare.
+But the family of Faulkner, the slain officer, sees that outcome as a nightmare.
 They plan to plead with Philadelphia District Attorney Larry Krasner to challenge the ruling in favor of Abu-Jamal.
 Krasner, through a spokesman, said he was reviewing the decision and had not yet decided whether to oppose it.

 "Does it affect me physically?
 It does.
 Am I sick to my stomach?
 Absolutely.
 I feel like going and throwing up," said Maureen Faulkner, the widow of the slain officer.